In this post, I will show you how to Find Your Mexican Ancestors Using Church Padrones.

-I wish I could go state by state and church by church and provide a complete listing of what churches have surviving padrones but as you may have already concluded it is impossible to do so for one person.
+I wish I could go state by state and church by the church and provide a complete listing of what churches have surviving padrones but as you may have already concluded it is impossible to do so for one person.

-The only thing that I want for you to learn from this article is for you to be aware that these records exist, where to go looking for them online, and to read one example of how they have helped me in my own research.
+The only thing that I want for you to learn from this article is for you to be aware that these records exist, where to go looking for them online and to read one example of how they have helped me in my own research.

 Find Your Mexican Ancestors Using Church Padrones